-The graduate diplomas in actuarial studies, atmospheric science, early childhood education, education, information technology, Japanese, psychology and philosophy are offered for graduates who wish to train in another discipline.
+The graduate diplomas in atmospheric science, critical and cultural studies, early childhood education, education, geographic information science, information technology, Japanese, psychology, philosophy and women's studies are offered for graduates who wish to train in another discipline.
 They consist wholly of undergraduate units in a particular discipline.

 Further information is provided under the relevant Division entry in the Programs of Study section in this Part of the Handbook.
-Listed below are the prescribed units for the different programs (these units must be completed).
+The study patterns are reproduced in the Schedule of Programs of Study.